farid-hadi/install-wp/README.md

 `install-wp` requires a Linux-based environment with Nginx, MySQL or MariaDB and PHP(FPM) installed.

+Other requirements are CURL, Tar and AWK, which likely already are installed on your system.

 ## Configuration

 **Before running the script for the first time** you'll need to create two [_MySQL Option files_](https://dev.mysql.com/doc/refman/8.0/en/option-files.html#option-file-syntax) in your home directory.